perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 				- Applications
 				- Images
 		- Most computer forensics programs have list of common header values
-			- check if file extension is incorrect for the file type
+			- Check if file extension is incorrect for the file type

 ##### Extraction
 - **Explanation:**